NateEag/nateeag.com/pages/software/projects.md

 I thus made it possible to [live-edit stylesheets](https://github.com/NateEag/skewer-reload-stylesheets), whether they're in CSS, SCSS, or a CSS preprocessor I've never personally heard of.

+As that suggests, the technique used to implement it is preprocessor-independent.
+See the project itself for details.

 This work is entirely dependent on Chistopher Wellon's awesome [skewer-mode](https://github.com/skeeto/skewer-mode).